Literature / The Regulators

 - Ludicrous Gibs: When one character gets shot by the Regulators, she's described as simply disappearing, and then a second later a rain of blood falls to the ground.

-- Mauve Shirt: A character is introduced and given a rather full backstory, such as the fact that she's on her way back from cheating on her husband, and how she realizes she's not wearing any underwear, while she's in the act of dying.
+- Mauve Shirt: Mary Jackson is introduced and given a rather full backstory, such as the fact that she's on her way back from cheating on her husband, and how she realizes she's not wearing any underwear, while she's in the act of dying.
 This is done to the point that she even believes that her husband and the neighbors, who are gathered after the death of the paper boy have figured out she is cheating are there to confront her moments before she is killed.
+This is especially jarring given in Desperation she is a much more prominent character who manages to survive, against all odds, to the end of the book.
+This makes sense, considering The Regulators is in many ways an inversion of Desperation.

 - Nightmare Fuel Coloring Book: Seth draws pictures of the drive-by shooting in which his entire family was killed.
 The pictures are actually included in the text.